JamesBuckley3/Global_Indicators/docs/methodology.md

     I then created a general Power BI dashboard that highlights certain important indicators across the 25 countries that averaged the highest populations in the dataset.

+    After that I created three additional Power BI dashboards relating to Health, Environment and Economy indicators.
+I created a third data table for a 100% stacked area chart that shows CO2 emissions over time for the top 5 emitting countries (2000-2020).

+All icons used in the card visuals were downloaded from the copyright free image website [pixabay](https://pixabay.com).

 ## 5. 🛠 Tools Used

     Microsoft Excel: Core tool for transformation, analysis, and visualization.